 What’s your scenario?

 Work with your J.P.
-Morgan advisor to determine whether private equity investments suit your needs and, if so, how you might like to incorporate these opportunities in your portfolio.
+Morgan team to determine whether private equity investments suit your needs and, if so, how you might like to incorporate these opportunities in your portfolio.

 Note: Indices are for illustrative purposes only, are not investment products, and may not be considered for direct investment.
 Indices are an inherently weak predictive or comparative tool.